ranghetti/guinterp/index.md

 interpolation.

 After loading files, the main GUI appears.
-In the left column, data can visualised thanks to a histogram and a map; both of them hightlight filtered vs. non-filtered points.
+In the left column, data can visualised thanks to a histogram and a map; both of them highlight filtered vs. non-filtered points.
 The right column incudes parameter selectors, organised in four boxes: